gaumarjos/T1-P3-CarND-Behavioral-Cloning/writeup_report.md

 While training the model, I noticed that it was somehow difficult to predict after what number of epochs the validation loss reached its minimum.
 To avoid wasting time overfitting models and the having to reduce the number of epochs to get a better results, I used the callbacks "ModelCheckpoint" to keep trace of the various trained models and "EarlyStopping" to avoid overfitting uselessly.

 The training and validation losses of the final models are shown as follows.
-The model trained in the 3rd epoch is the that has been used.
+The model trained in the 3rd epoch is the one that has been used to drive the car autonomously.

 ![nn_model](./writeup_images/model.png)